heptarch/heptarch.github.io/drafts/demon.md

 *1874.* In a dream, Ellen returns to Trinity Quay; it is like childhood, but bathed in gentle greyness, as if the light cannot quite touch the objects it falls upon.
-A star,

-But it is not quite the reverend; it is mingled with her own melodious power of suggestion.
-And yet something else...

 <div style="text-align: right">
 «<b>tell me, for i would know</b>»